-Please Note: Due to private party demand and music licensing restrictions, we are only able to accept a limited
+Please Note: Due to private party demand and music licensing restrictions, I am only able to accept a limited

 number of bar/restaurant shows.
-If we're not available when you want, we will help you find someone who is.
+If we're not available when you want, I will help you find someone who is.

 Frequently Asked Questions: